The tallest man-made structure in your state

 Indiana: Salesforce Tower, Indianapolis

-Enjoy panoramic views of Indianapolis’s skyline from the top of the Salesforce Tower.
-At 811 feet (247m) high its 48 floors are made up of office, dining and fitness space, plus plenty more.
+Enjoy panoramic views of Indianapolis’ skyline from the top of the Salesforce Tower.
+At 811 feet high, its 49 floors are made up of offices, dining spaces, and fitness spaces, plus plenty more.
 The two spires atop the building have different functions: one serves as a communications antenna, while the other is purely decorative.

 Iowa: 801 Grand, Des Moines

-In downtown Des Moines stands the 801 Grand, a 630-feet (192m) skyscraper with 44 storeys.
+In downtown Des Moines stands the 801 Grand, a 630-foot skyscraper with 44 stories.
 The bulk of the block is made up of office space, although the first three floors are open to the public with dining and retail options.
-Around 200,000 square feet (18,581sqm) of stone covers the exterior of the building and gives it its distinctive appearance.
+Around 200,000 square feet of stone covers the exterior of the building and gives it its distinctive appearance.

 Kansas: Epic Center, Wichita